koreybernhardt/Twitter-Sentiment-Analysis/README.md

 # Sentiment Analysis via Twitter - MSDS Curriculum Project
-This project was completed as part of a graduate degree program and highlights using R and Pythong for different aspects of data analysis focusing on sentiment analysis.
+This project was completed as part of a graduate degree program and highlights using R and Python for different aspects of data analysis focusing on sentiment analysis.
 It also required gathering a stream of tweets via Tiwtter's REST API.

 ## Files